-Conrad Strassner, president and general manager of A. C. Dayton Company, manufacturers of the well known A.C.
+Conrad Strassner, president and general facturers of the well known A.C.
 Dayton radio, distributed by W. E. and W. H. Jackson Company of San Francisco, northern California distributors, stopped in San Francisco to visit his distributors enroute on a trip visiting the entire coast.